nandabritto/beer_rate/TESTING.md

 ### **Overal Test on plataform**

-At the end of the development of this project (phase 1 - before submission day), coverage tools were used to assert that all functions were covered by automated tests.
+At the end of the development of this project (phase 1 - before submission day), used coverage tools to assert that automated tests covered all functions.

 <p><img src="media/readme/unittests_ss/coverage_beer_app.jpg"></p>

 + **post/views.py**

-    The lines uncovered by unit tests on post/views.py refer to the update view function.
-This was described in the bugs section in the readme.md.
-As this automated test was not done, manual tests were conducted to be sure that features were working as expected and without errors.
+    The lines uncovered by unit tests on post/views.py refer to the update view function and are described in the bugs section in the readme.md.
+As this automated test was not done, manual tests were conducted to ensure that features were working as expected and without errors.

 + **django_beerapp/settings.py**

-    These uncovered lines refer to databased used (f production or development) and it was tested manually as well.
+    These uncovered lines refer to databased used (f production or development), and it was tested manually as well.

 ## Integration Test Case

-+ On this project the Incremental Testing method was used.
++ On this project, the Incremental Testing method was used.

  Integrated units were checked after the developer finished writing code for every new feature.
-This approach was used to find defects early and because was easy to find the cause of the defect thanks to a step-by-step examination.
+This approach was used to find defects early and because it was easy to find the cause of the defect thanks to a step-by-step examination.

 + The integration tests were divided by features/pages and its described below: